Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 Continuing Our Exploration of Global Retirement Destinations

-In our previous post, we examined key factors that determine your early retirement timeline: savings rate, safe withdrawal rate (SWR), and retirement spending in affordable countries.
-In regards to the retirement spending lever, we saw that by considering relocation upon retirement–either nationally or internationally–to a lower cost of living (COL) region, one could reduce substantially their FI timeline and shorten working career.
+In previous articles, we examined key factors that determine your early retirement timeline: savings rate, safe withdrawal rate (SWR), and retirement spending in affordable countries.
+In regards to the retirement spending lever, we saw that by considering retiring abroad—especially in some of the best places to live in South America or Latin America—you can lower your cost of living and reduce substantially the Financial Independence (FI) timeline and associated working career.
+But beyond stretching your savings, the choice of where you retire can also shape how long—and how well—you live after you stop working.

-In past posts, we developed a methodology to come up with the top 5 countries to retire in Europe and the top 3 countries to retire in Asia.
-To do so, we used our new, data-driven Retirement Relocation Tool (optimized for PC, mobile-friendly version soon to follow), which helps users find their ideal retirement destination by filtering through relevant factors for retirees such as cost of living (COL), healthcare quality, safety, and many others.
-The tool has a dashboard that allows users to set different, user-specific filters to identify the optimal set of retirement destinations based on their particular preferences.
+Over the last couple of years, we developed a methodology to come up with the top retirement hotspots around the world (e.g., top 5 countries to retire in Europe or the top 3 countries to retire in Asia).
+To do so, we used our new, data-driven Retirement Relocation Tool (optimized for PC, free for email subscribers), which helps users find their ideal retirement destination by filtering through relevant factors for retirees such as cost of living (COL), healthcare quality, safety, and many others.

 Figure 2.
 Rio de Janeiro, Brazil.
 Photo by João Pedro Vergara on Unsplash.